-Master Research Unit Biodiversity & Ecosystems for Master's in Environment and Natural Resources
+Master Research Unit Biodiversity & Ecosystems for MSc Environment and Natural Resources

-Is the conservation of biodiversity and ecosystem performance important to you?
-Engage yourself in balanced use and protection concepts.
+Are the conservation of biodiversity and ecosystem performance important to you?
+In the MRU Biodiversity & Ecosystems you engage yourself in balanced use and protection concepts.

 This specialisation (Master Research Unit MRU) examines and explores terrestrial and aquatic ecosystems.
-In terrestrial systems, the enhancement of biodiversity is becoming increasingly important.
+In terrestrial systems, the enhancement of biodiversity in urban and rural areas is becoming increasingly important.
 Knowledge of the factors affecting biodiversity and their interactions is in demand for the practical implementation of measures that form part of the Biodiversity Strategy and Action Plan for Switzerland.

 Aquatic ecosystems are among the most vulnerable ecosystems.
 The sustainable development and revitalisation of bodies of water, as required by the Swiss Water Protection Act, requires a fundamental understanding of complex aquatic-terrestrial links.

 As a Master of Science ZFH in Environment and Natural Resources specialising in Biodiversity & Ecosystems, you will ...

 - be able to examine complex questions concerning biodiversity using appropriate methods and to formulate scientific answers.